Top

 If you can prove that the person you smuggled is a close relative, the charge may remain a third-degree felony but with a minimum five-year prison term.
 This requires showing the court evidence of your relationship.

-What is Continuous Smuggling of Persons?
+What Is Continuous Smuggling of Persons?

 Continuous smuggling of persons, according to Texas Penal Code Section 20.06, means that over at least 10 days, you engage in smuggling activities more than once.